Bank First Co. Plans Quarterly Dividend of $0.35 (NASDAQ:BFC)

-Bank First has raised its dividend by an average of 12.4% per year over the last three years and has raised its dividend annually for the last 4 consecutive years.
+Bank First has increased its dividend by an average of 12.4% per year over the last three years and has raised its dividend every year for the last 4 years.
 Bank First has a dividend payout ratio of 23.2% indicating that its dividend is sufficiently covered by earnings.
-Analysts expect Bank First to earn $6.00 per share next year, which means the company should continue to be able to cover its $1.40 annual dividend with an expected future payout ratio of 23.3%.
+Equities research analysts expect Bank First to earn $6.00 per share next year, which means the company should continue to be able to cover its $1.40 annual dividend with an expected future payout ratio of 23.3%.

 Insider Buying and Selling